solana-labs/solana/docs/src/proposals/simple-payment-and-state-verification.md

 Each vote is a signed transaction that includes the bank hash of the block the validator voted for, i.e. the `B` from the `Transaction Merkle` section above.
-Once a certain threshold `T` of the network has voted on a block, the block is considered optimistially confirmed.
+Once a certain threshold `T` of the network has voted on a block, the block is considered optimistically confirmed.
 The votes made by this group of `T` validators is needed to show the block with bank hash `B` was optimistically confirmed.